freerkminnema/synchronized/README.md

 $ticketNumber = synchronized(fn () => Cache::increment('ticket-number'));
 ```

-Since `Cache::increment` is not an atomic operation, you would normally run the risk of returning identical numbers on parallel server requests.
-But when we wrap it in `synchronized`, we ensure the `Cache::increment` never runs in parallel.

 ## How does it work?

 Internally, `synchronized` generates an *Atomic Lock Key* (which is simply a hashed string) based on the location of and variables in the callable.
 This is just like how the ✨magic✨ `once` function works.